varnenec/bg-syllabifier/README.md

   * while sonority analysis is the dominant way of determining syllable breaks, we support certain exceptions (see below)

 ### Rising Sonority Exceptions
+Custom lists of consonant clusters to keep intact or break apart are informed by the frequency-ordered general dictionary of the [Bulgarian National Corpus](https://dcl.bas.bg/bulnc/en/dostap/retchnitsi/).
+It provides a good overview of the behavior of clusters in common (and less common) words.

 #### User-provided syllable break markers
 Users can indicate a syllable break explicitly, using the full-stop character: `.` This is mainly useful when handling